Anti-Trump Banner Crashers Reported to Police at UM Homecoming Parade

 Rule #12 requires parade entries to display their official lineup position number and organization name on a minimum 36″ x 24″ card prominently placed on the front of entries.
 No such identification was visible in the photograph.

-Perhaps most significantly, Rule #1 grants the Parade Committee explicit authority to “bar from the Parade, AT ANY TIME, any entry not conforming to the rules and regulations, or refusing to follow instructions of police or Parade officials.”
-Despite apparent violations, the entry was allowed to continue.
+Rule #1 grants the Parade Committee explicit authority to “bar from the Parade, AT ANY TIME, any entry not conforming to the rules and regulations,” though this authority applies to official parade participants rather than individuals who join the route without authorization.

 Safety Concerns and Previous Incidents